 Beauty For Ashes

-My low esteem has followed me from early childhood.
+Low esteem has followed me from early childhood.
 From those joyless years there grew within me a deep poverty of heart which I carried as a burden hidden wherever I went.
-In my youth I was bullied and wounded by others, and in college I gave myself over to rebellion and folly.
+In my youth I was bullied and wounded by others, and in college I gave myself over to rebellion, folly, and much anger.
 I withdrew from the fellowship of men, for I had learned to despise both my past, myself, and the company of others.

 So consumed was I by self-pity that I began to cherish my misery as though it were a crown.
 I gloried in the image of being a ruined young man, mistaking sorrow for depth and bitterness for understanding.
 Though I was raised in a religious household and taught the things of God from my earliest days, my soul did not grow heavenward.
 Instead, like a wandering sheep, I grew farther and farther away.